Outbreak Romaine Lettuce

 Proper hygiene goes hand in hand with good handwashing.
 If you want to prevent the spread of E. Coli, this is when you should wash your hands:

-• Wash your hands after using the bathroom and after you change a babies’ diaper.
+• Wash your hands after using the bathroom and changing a baby’s diaper.

 • Properly wash your hands BEFORE AND AFTER preparing or eating food.

-• Thoroughly wash your hands after having contact with animals, including animals in your own backyard.
+• Thoroughly wash your hands after having contact with animals, including animals in your backyard.

-• Wash your hands before preparing a bottle and before feeding food to your infant or toddler.
+• Wash your hands before preparing a bottle and feeding your infant or toddler food.

-• Wash both your infant’s pacifiers as well as your hands after touching it.
+• Wash both your infant’s pacifiers and your hands after touching them.

 In addition to washing your hands, follow these other proper hygiene tips: